Coin grading: Overview

 A "grade" measures a coin's appearance.
-There are generally five main components which determine a coin's grade: strike, surface preservation, luster, coloration and eye appeal.
+There are generally five main components which determine a coin's grade: strike, surface preservation, luster, coloration, attractiveness, and occasionally the country/state in which it was minted.
 Grading is subjective and even experts can disagree about the grade of a given coin.

 History

 U.S. coin grading has evolved over the years to a system of finer and finer grade distinctions.
 Originally, there were only two grades, new and used.
 This changed to the letter grading system beginning with the lowest grade – Basal State (also Poor (PO)), then continuing Fair (Fr), About or Almost Good (AG), Good (G), Very Good (VG), Fine (F), Very Fine (VF), Extremely Fine (EF), Almost or About Uncirculated (AU), Uncirculated (Unc) and up to Brilliant Uncirculated (BU).
 Gem Uncirculated was roughly equivalent in usage to BU at that time.
 Numerical grades from 1 to 70 now accompany the verbal grades.

 Systems

 Early grading systems

 The quality of all coins is not equal and collectors felt the necessity of defining the quality of the coins in order to assess their value.
 Rim damage, nicks, polishing, cleaning, scratches and other forms of wear are considered factors in grading a coin.
 Whether or not a coin shows evidence of having been mounted in jewelry also affects its grade.

 In the early years of coin collecting, three general terms were used to grade coins: